 Dr. Marsha Griffin, Director

-Marsha Griffin, MD, is co-founder of Community for Children along with Dr. Minnette Son, and pediatric clinical faculty member for the UTHSCSA Regional Academic Health Center.
-She is currently chief of general pediatrics at the Brownsville Community Health Center.
+Marsha Griffin, MD, is Director, Division of Child and Family Health, at the University of Texas Rio Grande Valley School of Medicine, and co-founder of Community for Children, along with Dr. Minnette Son, Professor of Pediatrics, UTHSCSA.
+In addition, Dr. Griffin is clinical adjunct faculty for the UTHSCSA Regional Academic Health Center.
 Dr. Griffin received her medical degree from the UTHSCSA in 2003 and completed her residency in general pediatrics at Baylor College of Medicine in Houston, Texas, and the University of Texas Health Science Center at San Antonio in June 2006.
 Prior to her medical career, Dr. Griffin completed graduate studies in the theology of social justice at United Theological Seminary in New Brighton, Minnesota.
 She was founder and, from 1988 to 1999, executive director of the FOCUS Foundation, a nonprofit organization that produced documentary films concerning adolescents and their struggle for success.
 As director of housing services for the Central Community Housing Trust in Minneapolis, Minnesota, from 1996 to 1999, she was instrumental in developing housing and services in the inner-city for homeless, former addicts, Somalian refugees, and street children.
 A lifelong advocate for the underserved, Dr. Griffin has served as a board member for numerous community-based organizations both nationally and internationally and provided care in countries such as Haiti, Ecuador and Nicaragua.

 Dr. Stan Fisch, Co-Director

-Stanley I. Fisch, MD, is professor and pediatric program director for the UTHSCSA Regional Academic Health Center.
-He is one of four partners at Harlingen Pediatric Associates, Inc., a clinical rotation site for UTHSCSA medical students.
+Stanley I. Fisch, MD, is Professor and Chair, Central Curricular Authority Committee, UTRGV School of Medicine.
 He graduated from Albert Einstein College of Medicine, Bronx, New York in 1970 and completed his internship and pediatric residency at Montefiore Hospital and Medical Center, Bronx, New York (1973).
 Dr. Fisch traveled to South Texas as a member of the National Health Corp with a two-year service commitment.
-Dr. Fisch was appointed to the medical staff at Valley Baptist Medical Center in Harlingen in 1973, an appointment he has held for 33 years, while also in general pediatrics private practice.
+He was appointed to the medical staff at Valley Baptist Medical Center in Harlingen in 1973, an appointment he has held for over 40 years, while also in general pediatrics private practice.
 Dr. Fisch is an advocate for children's health and a community leader, serving on numerous boards of directors and committees at local, state and national levels.
 In recognition of his efforts, Dr. Fisch received the 2006 Job Lewis Award for Leadership in Community Pediatrics from the American Academy of Pediatrics.